Dreepye/StarNubMain/StarNubServer/README.md

 		- Configuration self heals data types
 		- Most configuration items can be modified while the starbounddata.packets.starbounddata.packets.starnubserver is running
    - Starbound Configuration:
-		- Auto generate configuration if it does not exist in directory *- Auto write configuration variables when changed in StarNub configuration
+		- Auto generate configuration if it does not exist in DIRECTORY *- Auto write configuration variables when changed in StarNub configuration
    - Highly configurable logging to screen and utilities.file
 		- Log rotation every new day and if specified utilities.file size of your choice is met a new utilities.file will be created